faccus/network_butcher/include/network_butcher/README.md

   For more details of its contents, referer to its [README](APSC/README.md) file
 - Butcher: It contains the classes related to the butchering of a given DNN (Butcher and block graph building).
   For more details of its contents, referer to its [README](Butcher/README.md) file
-- Computer: It contains the header file required to compute the memory usage (input and output tensors, as well as parameters) of the layers of a given DNN.
+- Computer: It contains the header file containing the functions required to compute the memory usage (input and output tensors, as well as parameters) of the layers of a given DNN.
   All the functions are template functions.
 - Extra: This directory contains some extra header files, that may be generated based on the CMake configuration
 - IO_Interaction: It contains the header files used to interact with the storage (import and export of .onnx files and